 Episcopal Migration Ministries lives the call of welcome by supporting refugees, immigrants, and the communities that embrace them as they walk together in The Episcopal Church’s movement to create loving, liberating, and life-giving relationships rooted in compassion.
 EMM’s desire to honor the inherent value of human connection brings communities together to love their neighbors as themselves.
 EMM acts in covenant with individuals and partners to ensure the equity of all voices as they work to serve, engage, and sustain the mission.
 EMM welcomes refugees, educates communities, and equips advocates.

 Have you been reading about immigration and refugee topics in the news?
 Have questions or interest in learning and taking action around these topics?
 We’re just beginning our congregational conversation to see who may be interested in local outreach and engagement work around issues that affect our community’s immigrants and refugees.
-Contact: the Rev. Tim Kinglsey, Community Engagement Coordinator.
+The Minnesota Interfaith Coaltion on Immigration (ICOM) is our faith-based organizing partner in this work.
+The Sanctuary State Coalition, launched through the What Would Whipple Do?
+Campaign, puts the Episcopal Church in Minnestoa at the table with both immigrant -led groups and other denominations and faith traditions, Contact: the Rev. Rena Turnham, Deacon.

 The Minnesota Council of Churches is our partner in living out our faith in our community.
 The organization connects with:

 Christians, churches, religious leaders, and denominations, people of other faiths, refugees, those in need, and those in public life of Minnesota: legislators, businesses, foundations, and government.
 Member denominations, including the Episcopal Church in Minnesota, engage in prayer and worship together, public witness and advocacy, shared meals, conversation, and learning.